Connecting TrueNAS Core to Cloudflare Zero Trust

 cloudflared service install ...

-does not work, so we will create a tunnel manually, and then migrate it to mange from the ZeroTrust dashboard.
+does not work, so we will create a tunnel manually, and then migrate it to manage from the ZeroTrust dashboard.

 - On the main TrueNAS instance symlink those two files to the expected locations: